-The findings below are based on the statistical analysis of soil electrical conductivity (EC dS/m), sodium adsorption ratio (SAR), pH and bulk density (g/cm3) and its corresponding gravimetric water content (%).
+The findings below are based on the statistical analysis of soil electrical conductivity (EC dS/m), sodium adsorption ratio (SAR), pH and bulk density (g/cm3) and its corresponding gravimetric water content (GW in %).
 This was done to measure the differences in these properties at the time of tiling compared to after applying the soil amendments (treatments).
-In addition, effects of annual growing-season rainfall and potential evapotranspiration (Penman) were noted on the resulting average annual growing-season groundwater depths from May to October.
-The treatment means of EC, SAR and pH represent 2014 and 2016-2021 results of three replications for the zero to four-foot soil depths.
-The treatment means of groundwater depths represent 2015 to 2021 results of three replications measured for zero to seven and a half-foot soil depth.
+The effects of annual growing-season rainfall and potential evapotranspiration (Penman) were noted on the resulting average annual growing-season groundwater depths measured from May 1 to October 31.
+The treatment means of EC, SAR and pH represent 2014 and 2016-2022 results of three replications for the zero to four-foot soil depths.
+The treatment means of groundwater depths and bulk density and its corresponding GW represent 2015 to 2022 results of three replications measured for zero to seven and a half-foot and zero to ten-inch soil depths respectively.
+Due to the dry weather during summer and fall, it was not possible to take water quality samples in 2022 from the tile drainage lift station as well as upstream and downstream of the lift station from the surface water drainage ditch in which tile drainage water drains.
+For previous annual water quality results, please contact the Langdon Research Extension Center.